Toloka/docs-tolokers/en/common/task-select.md

    Sorting

-   : Choose the sorting type: by price, date updated, or Favorites.
+   : Choose the sorting type: by price, last updated, or Favorites.

 1. Tap **{{ mobile_ios_ready_button }}** at the top of the page.